mozilla/nunjucks/docs/templating.md

 ### Math

-Nunjucks allows you to operate on values (though it should be used sparingly, as most of your logic should be in code).
+Govjucks allows you to operate on values (though it should be used sparingly, as most of your logic should be in code).
 The following operators are
 available: